Zarcolio/uniqurl/README.md

 usage: uniqurl [-h] [-headers <headers>] [-cookies <cookies>] [-proxy <proxy>] [-redirect <boolean>] [-timeout <seconds>] [-workers <workers>]

 Use uniqurl to distinguish unique URLs based on the MD5 hash of the content of the page.
+This script uses URLs as input.

 optional arguments:
   -h, --help           show this help message and exit